-The proposed action and other action alternatives are in conformance with court order No. C79-275K Mountain States Legal Foundation vs. James G. Watt, Secretary of the Department of the Interior, filed February 19, 1982, that states 'the BLM has determined that the appropriate management level for the horse herds on the Salt Wells/Pilot Butte checkerboard lands is that level agreed to by the landowners in that area.
-All horses on the checkerboard above such levels are 'excess' within the meaning of 16 USC 1332(f) (1976 and Supp III)' (Court Order, 1982).
+The proposed action and other action alternatives are in conformance with court order No. C79-275K Mountain States Legal Foundation vs. James G. Watt, Secretary of the Department of the Interior, filed February 19, 1982, which states "the BLM has determined that the appropriate management level for the horse herds on the Salt Wells/Pilot Butte checkerboard lands is that level agreed to by the landowners in that area.
+All horses on the checkerboard above such levels are 'excess' within the meaning of 16 U.S.C.
+1332(f) (1976 and Supp III)" (Court Order, 1982).